-- Embedded instructions for assistive technology
+- Embedded instructions for technology

 - A chain of responses to guide students

-- Scripted lessons to increase teacher fidelity
+- Scripted lessons to increase teacher fidelity and reduce prep time

 - Progress reports using My Science Logs and end-of-unit assessments

 Smith, Spooner, Browder, and Jimenez (2011) demonstrated the effectiveness of the Early Science Curriculum with elementary students who have moderate-to-severe developmental disabilities, including autism.
 Students learned science vocabulary and concepts linked to grade-level standards.

 Smith, B. R., Spooner, F., Jimenez, B. A., & Browder, D. (2013).
 Using an early science curriculum to teach science vocabulary and concepts to students with severe developmental disabilities.
 Education & Treatment of Children, 36, 1-31.

 |Author||Bree Jimenez, PhD; Victoria Knight, PhD; and Diane Browder, PhD|